SolidLabResearch/WhatsInAPod/content/1_introduction.md

 <!-- the Solid pod - user control -->
-As a summation of the vision for a new Web ecosystem, based on the concept of separation of application and data, user control of their data in the online space and the encoding of semantic information in the data itself, the concept of the Solid pod is introduced.
+As a summation of the vision for a new Web ecosystem, based on the concepts of separation of application and data, user control of their data in the online space and the encoding of semantic information in the data itself, the concept of the Solid pod takes form.
-Introduced as the personal online datastore (pod), the Solid pod forms the foundation of the envisioned Solid ecosystem.
+Introduced as the personal online datastore (pod), the pod is provides the backend over which the separation of application and data is achieved.
-The pod provides an online data space for users to manage and store their personal data on the Web.
+By storing user data on their personal pod, it is in a space they can manage and control and from where they can share their data over the Web.
-In the vision of separating applications and data storage, users are enabled to direct applications storing or reading data to their own Solid pod as authoritative data source on their data.
-In this space, the user has control over the data and is free to share it with the Web.
-The Solid pod includes the concepts of RDF, as the storage of semantic information forms the basis over which the decentralized network of Solid pods can be queried.
-Through these semantics, the requirement of integrating API specific semantics is removed, leading to more scalable applications.
-In this way, the Solid pod forms the basis for the envisioned Solid ecosystem for the Web (cite:cites berners2009socially).
+It provides support semantically enriched RDF data to enable applications to integrate data of many pods at once.
+As such, it serves as the backbone on which the current re-decentralization of the Web is built [](cite:cites rubenv_redecentralizing_2019).

 <!-- Now this vision has to be made a reality -->
+From this vision,
-From the vision of this ecosystem, the challenge now presents itself in how these concepts can be captured in specifications for the Web.
+the challenge now presents itself in to capture these concepts as specifications for the Web.
 <!-- The vision is room for many interpretations -->
-The proposed vision is is based on broad concepts, so the realization of these concepts can take many different forms and is largely based on interpretations.
+As the vision is broad in its concepts, the realization of these concepts is largely based on interpretation and can take many forms.
 <!-- there is no authoritative definition -->
-As there is no authoritative definition available for Solid, the current implementation of the ecosystem is based on specific interpretations of the vision.
+With no authoritative definition available, the current implementations for the ecosystem are based on shared interpretations of the vision that may end up being a limiting factor for future innovation.
-These interpretations are not universally shared in the ecosystem, and limit the potential of the implementation of the ecosystem to that of specific interpretations.

-In [](#documentcentric), we describe prevalent interpretation of the Solid as a document-centric ecosystem, made popular by the available implementations for the ecocystem, and address the limitations of this interpretation.
+In [](#documentcentric), we describe the interpretation of the Solid as a document-centric ecosystem as currently the central focus, and how its imposed document hierarchy limits innovation.
-As a response, we present a zoomed-out interpretation of Solid as an ecosystem of decentralized knowledge graphs in [](#graphcentric).
+As a response, in [](#graphcentric) we present a zoomed-out perspective of the ecosystem where the Solid pod is interpreted as fundamentally being a knowledge graph.
-We explore how a fundamental definition of the Solid pod being a knowledge graph changes the ecosystem and creates a broader base for innovation by expanding upon the current state of the ecosystem.
+We explore how this definition fundamentally expands upon the ecosystem and creates a broader base for innovation.
 Finally, we present our conclusions in [](#conclusion).